Prag8855/aab/content/guides/pfand-bottles.md

 ### Pfand symbols

-If you see one of these symbols on a container, it has a deposit.[^3]
+If you see one of these symbols on a container, it has a deposit.

 ![Pfand logos germany](/images/pfand-logos-germany.png "Bottles with these logos have a deposit.")